 Captain Wallis was similarly frustrated, especially when Bundle and Budbury disappeared, followed by Warby, who was supposed to be watching them.
 On 12 March, Wallis arrived at Appin where he found Aboriginal men on John Kennedy's farm.
 Among them were Bitugully and Yelloming, who were both on Macquarie's wanted list.
 But Kennedy insisted these two had been removed from the list and that the men were protecting the farms from hostile attack.
 Wallis was swayed, and did not arrest them, sending off to Sydney for instructions instead.

 The soldiers thought they had seen a familiar figure among those who managed to escape the massacre: Budbury.
-They waited to ambush him and the others at a pass over the river – probably Broughton's Pass just to the south.
+They waited to ambush him and the others at a pass over the river – probably Broughton's Pass just to the south – but failed to capture him.
 It appears that Budbury had left Wallis's party to warn these people.
 The alleged enmity between the Muringong and the Gandangara was thus not clear-cut – there had been some association and cooperation between them.
 Durelle is said to have been a Dharawal-speaker, probably of the Muringong, and Cannabayagal was a well-known Gandangara warrior and leader from the Burragorang valley.

 Meanwhile, Macquarie had ordered the arrest of Bitugully and Yelloming.
 They were tied up and taken in a cart to Sydney, along with the woman and children who survived the massacre.
 John Kennedy now feared Aboriginal retribution and begged Wallis to leave soldiers behind at Teston farm to protect it, and he did.